olyvenbayani/AWS-Beginners-Workshop/Lab 1: Creating VPC and Provisioning EC2 Instance.md

 ## 0. Create VPC

-1. Go to AWS VPC in the management Console
+1. Go to AWS VPC in the management Console.

-2.
+2. Note that 5 vpcs are allowed per region.
+You can use sydney, singapore, north virginia, ohio and tokyo.

+3. Click on Create VPC >  VPC and more

+4. Turn off the NAT Gateway and S3 Gateway

+5. Click Create

 ## 1. Launch an EC2 Instance